bodrick/awesome/README.md

 *   [IanVS/eslint-nibble](https://github.com/IanVS/eslint-nibble) - Ease into ESLint, by fixing one rule at a time
 *   [sindresorhus/awesome-lint](https://github.com/sindresorhus/awesome-lint) - Linter for Awesome lists
 *   [katranci/github-npm-stats](https://github.com/katranci/github-npm-stats) - Chrome extension that displays npm download stats on GitHub
-*   [mickael-kerjean/filestash](https://github.com/mickael-kerjean/filestash) - :file\_folder: The Dropbox like web client for SFTP, S3, FTP, WebDAV, Git, Minio, LDAP, CalDAV, CardDAV, Mysql, Backblaze, ...
+*   [mickael-kerjean/filestash](https://github.com/mickael-kerjean/filestash) - :file\_folder: What Dropbox should have been if it was based on SFTP, S3, FTP, WebDAV, Git, and more
 *   [DavidAnson/markdownlint](https://github.com/DavidAnson/markdownlint) - A Node.js style checker and lint tool for Markdown/CommonMark files.
 *   [lockys/AwesomeSearch2021](https://github.com/lockys/AwesomeSearch2021) - 🔍 2021 Awesome Search
 *   [jeroenpardon/sui](https://github.com/jeroenpardon/sui) - a startpage for your server and / or new tab page